neokeld/deliverat/README.md

 In this part, we will do some clarifications on things often unknown about WebFluxTest in the functional style of declaring RouterFunction in Spring 5.
 It is a land still undiscovered !

 The @WebFluxTest annotation does not support the testing of functional style RouterFunction, but only WebFlux annotated controllers (that use @Get/@Post endpoints).
 See this github issue : https://github.com/spring-projects/spring-boot/issues/10683

-As seen is this issue, the implementation of @WebFluxTest can't detect RouterFunction beans (like @Controller classes) because in the new functional style implementation introduced in Spring 5 the RouterFunction is one or more simple beans that can be defined in @Configuration class.
+As seen is this issue, the implementation of @WebFluxTest can't detect RouterFunction beans (like it can do with @Controller classes) because in the new functional style implementation introduced in Spring 5 the RouterFunction is one or more simple beans that can be defined in @Configuration classes without means of recognition.

 The kizux user pointed out that WebTestClient.bindToApplicationContext can be use as a workaround.